On non-geometric augmentations in high dimensions

 \section{Acknowledgements}

 This project started when the author attended the Differential Geometry and Applications 2022 conference in Hradec Kr\'{a}lov\'{e}.
 The author would like to thank the organizers of that conference for the hospitality.
-In addition, the author is grateful to Russell Avdek, Georgios Dimitroglou Rizel and Honghao Gao for the very helpful discussions.
+In addition, the author is grateful to Russell Avdek, Georgios Dimitroglou Rizell, Honghao Gao and Filip Strako\v{s} for the very helpful discussions.
 The author is very grateful to Dan Rutherford for discussing the computation of the linearized complex with $\Z$-coefficients in Section \ref{NonSeiClBHD}.
+Besides that, the author would like to thank the anonymous referee for suggesting quite a few useful improvements and for finding the gap in one of the arguments of the previous version of the paper.
 The author is supported by the GA\v{C}R EXPRO Grant 19-28628X.